OK Go: Other appearances

 In 2011, OK Go were featured in the meta-documentary The Greatest Movie Ever Sold by Morgan Spurlock with the song "The Greatest Song I Ever Heard".
 In the film, Damian Kulash says: "Does that mean...
 Hold on, if we make the theme for The Greatest Movie Ever Sold, does that mean that we're the greatest rock band ever to write a theme song?" whereby Spurlock responds: "Absolutely."

-On May 9, 2013, the band, through its label Paracadute, released Say The Same Thing, a collaborative word guessing game app for iOS and Android in which two players attempt to guess the same word, by finding common points between two random starting words.
+On May 9, 2013, the band, through its label Paracadute, released "Say the Same Thing", a collaborative word guessing game app for iOS and Android in which two players attempt to guess the same word, by finding common points between two random starting words.
 The app, which was created by guitarist Andy Ross during the band's down time, is based on an improv game which the band plays together while on tour.
 The band advertised the app by releasing a comedic video that introduces and explains the game.
-On May 15, 2013, "Say The Same Thing" became the 50 billionth download in Apple's App Store.
+On May 15, 2013, "Say the Same Thing" became the 50 billionth download in Apple's App Store.

-OK Go also contributed a song to the 2015 film Hot Tub Time Machine 2 titled, "You're a Fucking Nerd and No One Likes You."
+OK Go also contributed a song to the 2015 film Hot Tub Time Machine 2, titled "You're a Fucking Nerd and No One Likes You".

 In February 2015, the band was featured in a segment created to help children learn colors in a premiere for "The Cookie Thief", a Sesame Street movie special.

 In March 2015, OK Go made a cameo appearance in the music video for "Pick Me Up" by Japanese electropop group Perfume, following Perfume's cameo appearance at the beginning of OK Go's "I Won't Let You Down".

-In June 2019, the band was featured in the Ripley's Believe It or Not television program on the Travel Channel, showing the making of the music video for their song "The One Moment."
+In June 2019, the band was featured in the Ripley's Believe It or Not television program on the Travel Channel, showing the making of the music video for their song "The One Moment".

-In 2021, the band recorded the theme for the Apple TV+ children's show Hello, Jack!, entitled Try a A Little Act Of Kindness, and appeared as themselves in the last episode of season 1.
+In 2021, the band recorded the theme for the Apple TV+ children's show Hello, Jack!
+The Kindness Show, entitled "Try a Little Act of Kindness", and appeared as themselves in the season finale.

+A rendition of their song "This Too Shall Pass" titled "This Too Shall (Flash)" was included in the 2023 film The Flash.

+The band composed a new original song titled "This" for the 2023 Apple TV movie The Beanie Bubble, directed by Kulash and his wife Kristin Gore.
+The single and associated video were released on July 21, 2023.